 Recently, I’ve had two phone calls that sparked this post.
 The first was from a lady who was looking for a magician for her wedding and said she had booked someone for a works party and liked the idea of using a magician again.
 I asked her why she didn’t contact the same magician again (aren’t I awesome…trying to talk myself out of work?).
 She told me that although his tricks were good and fooling, “he didn’t look at us once…he didn’t really say anything or make us laugh..“.

-Now, I’m not saying that you have to book a magician who is hilariously funny or anything, but, more than likely, you’re booking a magician to help build a happy atmosphere and make people smile.
-Magic is not guaranteed to do that on it’s own; it needs a decent performer.
-It needs someone who is comfortable approaching people of all ages, building rapport and being able to make them smile.
+Now, I’m not saying that you have to book a magician who is hilariously funny or anything, but, more than likely, you’re booking a magician because you want a happy atmosphere at your event, with everyone smiling.
+Magic is not guaranteed to do that on its own – it needs a decent performer to bring it to life.
+It needs someone who is comfortable approaching people of all ages, building rapport and being able to make them laugh.

 It’s not just about the magic; as a magician, you have to be likeable, fun and friendly.

-Very often magicians..in fact, it’s not just magicians, so let’s not be cruel…ANYONE who offers you a cheap cash price for a service, without a booking contract, is just one better phone call away from cancelling on you.
+Magicians who offer you a cheap cash price for an event, without a booking contract, is just one phone call away from cancelling on you.
 It’s why they can afford to offer cheap prices – they have no obligation.
 Very often, it’s also because they don’t have the appropriate insurance in place, or indeed other overheads that professional entertainers have.

-So, by all means ask them about the magic they perform, but make sure that the PROFESSIONAL boxes are ticked too.
+So, by all means, ask magicians about the magic they perform, but make sure that all of the PROFESSIONAL boxes are ticked too.